Zywave/booster/src/_areas/design-system/patterns/data-visualization.md

 <docs-do>

 Use categorical colors for each segment.
-Review `Color for data visualization` for more about choosing colors for donut charts.
+Review [Color for data visualizations](#color-for-data-visualizations) for more about choosing colors for donut charts.

 </docs-do>
   </div>